This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to

 When to visit Sekumpul waterfall

-You can visit Sekumpul all year around as there are positives and negatives with each season.
+You can visit Sekumpul all year round as there are positives and negatives with each season.

 During Bali’s rainy season from October to April the falls are at their most powerful, but the water can sometimes be brown because of all the mud and sediment the rain carries with it.
 And make sure to be careful as the stairs and pathways can get quite slippery and the river you have to cross at the bottom becomes deeper this time of year.

 Though not as powerful, the falls are still impressive during the dry season between May and September.
 It’s less humid and you’re more likely to have beautiful blue skies which make for some great photo ops.
 Especially in the early morning light.
 But a lot of the greenery do get fried/turn brown in the warmer months so the surroundings might not appear as lush in August and September.

-My favorite time to visit all the waterfalls in Bali, and the island in general really, is from March to May when the two season overlap.
+My favorite time to visit all the waterfalls in Bali, and the island in general really, is from March to May when the two seasons overlap.
 This is when you get the best of both worlds!

 We booked a driver for a half-day tour and combined our visit to Sekumpul with sunrise over Pinggan Village.
 I’ll talk more about the amazing Pinggan Village in the next post but because we had to be there at sunrise and continued straight to Sekumpul, we got to the falls at 7.30 AM.

 I’m very happy we arrived so early because we had time to enjoy the area and shoot some photos in peace before the crowds started rolling in at around 9 AM.
 The climb back up all the stairs is of course also much easier in the cooler morning air.
 But remember to bring insect repellent because the mosquitos were very much active even though the sun was shining.